hyunguboy/IgorPro_MiscTools/README.md

 Takes time and concentration waves and designated times and converts the concentrations within those designated times to NaN.

+## HKang_DeleteNaNPoints.ipf

+Deletes NaN points in a wave.

 ## HKang_GetMultipleR2.ipf

 Finds the R2 from linear regressions of multiple waves (or matrix) and saves those R2 values into an output wave.